MyEtherWallet/knowledge-base-v3/content/Getting Started/getting-back-to-basics-tips-for-newbies.md

 /*
-Title: ★ Getting Back to the Basics: 10 Tips for Newbies */
+Title: Getting Back to the Basics: 10 Tips for Newbies
+Sort: 16
+*/

 ### Tips

 1. Never hand-type your address.

 2. Use the version of your address that has uppercase letters.

 3. Never hand type your private key / keystore file.
 Triple-check the words for mnemonic keys if hand typing (there are still mistakes you can make).

 4. Always send a small amount of ETH, ensure everything goes well & it arrives at the destination you wanted it to, before sending all the ETH.

 5. For new wallets, especially cold storage, send small amount in, send small amount **out** from new wallet, before sending full amount in in.

 6. Save / back up your private key in a separate location BEFORE sending ETH/Tokens to it.

 7. Don't email your private key.

 8. Don't post your private key on Reddit, Twitter, Slack.

 9. Don't store your private key on Dropbox or another cloud storage service.

 10. Double & triple check your work.
 Look at what you are sending.
 Look at how much you are sending.
 Look at what address you are sending too.

 Be fucking careful.

----

 ### Hardware Wallets